 }

 Cargo has generated a “Hello, world!” program for you, just like the one we wrote in Listing 1-1!
-So far, the differences between our project and the project Cargo generated are that Cargo placed the code in the src directory, and we have a Cargo.toml configuration file in the top directory.
+So far, the differences between our project and the project Cargo generated are that Cargo placed the code in the src directory and we have a Cargo.toml configuration file in the top directory.

 Cargo expects your source files to live inside the src directory.
 The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.
 Using Cargo helps you organize your projects.
 There’s a place for everything, and everything is in its place.